jonathan-reisdorf/bb10-minimalistic-browser/README.md

 $ cordova build
 ```

-If you run into trouble because cordova prepare did not do everything and e.g. cordova_plugins.js is missing, you can do this:
+If you run into trouble because cordova prepare did not do everything and e.g. you only see the splash screen of the application, do this:
 ```
 $ cordova platform remove android
 $ cordova platform add android
 $ cp patches/* platforms/ -R
 ```

+## Building

+Run `cordova build android`.
+It will create an apk in `platforms/android/app/build/outputs/apk/armv7/debug/app-armv7-debug.apk` which you can install on your BB10 device.

 ## Emulation

-Create an Android 4.3 avd and rum `cordova emulate android`.
+Create an Android 4.3 avd and run `cordova emulate android`.